 In a broad sense, BI can help marketing in two interrelated areas – improving customer engagement and optimizing strategies by better analytics.

 A BI tool can integrate customers’ information into one centrally managed solution.
 This will allow to track all data from CRM, email marketing tools, social media and website engagements in one place.
-With the rising popularity of social media, customers now interact with businesses across multiple channels, which means creating and keeping a single source of truth for marketing purposes becomes more important than ever.
+With the rising popularity of social media, customers now interact with businesses across multiple channels.
+This means creating and keeping a single source of truth for marketing purposes becomes more important than ever.

 More precise customer identification and better engagement strategies create more qualified leads.
 A major contention point between the sales and marketing departments is often the poor quality of leads.
 It’s frustrating for sales reps to call leads that were collected without proper analysis and finding out they should not have been qualified to begin with.
 This lowers sales conversion rates, unnecessarily lengthens sales cycles and eventually decreases revenues.